The ADA definition of disability

 - Grocery shopping

 The impairment has to have more than just a small effect on major life activities.
 It has to keep you from doing these activities substantially.
-However, the ADA defines ‘substantially limits’ in a broad way in favor of covering the person claiming discrimination.
+However, the ADA defines ‘substantially limits’ in a broad way that covers as many people as possible.

-To be substantial, an impairment does not need to keep you from severely doing a major life activity.
-Also, your impairment does not have to last for a certain amount of time.
-A condition that lasts for less than six months can be substantially limiting.
-It depends on the person, and there is no need to go through a lot of medical testing to gather proof.
-But you may use whatever evidence you can to show that your condition substantially keeps you from doing major life activities.
+To be substantial, your impairment does not have to last for a certain amount of time.
+A condition that lasts for less than six months can also qualify.
+It depends on the facts of your case.
+There is no need to go through a lot of medical testing to gather proof.
+Use all available evidence to show that your condition keeps you from doing major life activities.

 Examples of Substantially Limiting Impairments: